plone/documentation/docs/backend/subscribers.md

 gsm.registerHandler(my_event_handler, (IMyObject,IMyEvent))
 ```

-## Firing an event
+## Fire an event

 Use `zope.event.notify()` to fire event objects to their subscribers.

-Example of how to fire an event in unit tests:
+The following code shows how to fire an event in unit tests.

 ```python
 import zope.event
 from plone.postpublicationhook.event import AfterPublicationEvent